lparry/travel-blog/source/_drafts/poi-love-camp.markdown

 underdeveloped.

 Nick had a set of pixel poi at the retreat which he was kind enough to let me have a go of.
-From the first time I saw these on a video on youtube I was in awe, and then when I saw the price I was in even more awe.
+From the first time I saw these on a video on Youtube I was in awe, and then when I saw the price I was in even more awe.
 Getting to actually spin them was amazingly, fun and kind of disorienting (they're super bright), but also kind of terrifying.
 I'm sure they're probably pretty tough, but the though of having to pay for them if they got broken meant I was probably more worried spinning them than I've ever been with fire.

-Jon and Jonathan brought along a lot of (at the time) not-yet-for-sale flowtoys products which we all got to place around with.
+Jon and Jonathan brought along a lot of (at the time) not-yet-for-sale Flowtoys products which we all got to play around with.
 Lots of stuff from the new modular capsule line-up, capsule handles, compact capsule flower-cap poi, dual capsule tube poi, even capsule staffs!
 The capsule handles are so nice I'm pretty much converted to the idea of lit up handles, and I really liked the compact flower-cap poi.

-choreography

 We made a couple of excursions out into the local area.
 One day we made a visit to the nearby hot springs.
 There's natural warm water coming down the hill, but